Moving into a new home is both scary and exciting.

 “Oh shame, they must have forgotten this” she said to herself lifting a dusty sleeve and taking a sniff.
 It reeked of old… just old and Joanna gagged.
 It must have been expensive at some stage, it was heavy and beautifully woven wool.
 Taking it out she hung it on the cupboard door to make space and so that she would be reminded to call the previous tenants to fetch it.

 Humming, she finished packing her cupboard – it wasn’t perfect but it would have to do for now.
 She quickly mopped the floor and wiped down the sills, hung her curtains and made the bed.
 Phew!
 She flopped onto the bed running her hands through her hair!
-“One down, the whole bloody house to go” she smiled to herself.
+“One room down, the whole bloody house to go” she smiled to herself.

 It was tough leaving her big sis alone at home.
 Tommy would move in with Jax on the weekend and she would be fine.
 “I’m 26 and not a baby” she thought to herself.
 I must head out on my own sometime.
 Joanna wasn’t the type to get married quickly and have a bunch of kids.
-Those she left to her dumbass friends – no way was she changing nappies at one in the morning.
+That she left to her dumbass friends – no way was she changing nappies at one in the morning.
 “I will be sleeping, as any normal person should be” she laughed at herself this time.

 “Kitchen are you ready” she shouted downstairs, taking the steps two at a time.